Reborn in Christ Church: Donation by Kaká

 In September 2007, prosecutor Marcelo Mendroni announced that he was investigating Brazilian football star Kaká's relationship with the imprisoned founding couple.
 On January 3, 2008, Kaká announced that his 2007 FIFA World Player of the Year trophy would be held for display in the church's main temple in Cambuci, São Paulo.
 On January 14, 2008, the church released a statement expressing its intent to sue prosecutor Marcelo Mendroni for "persecution" in relation to his attempts to question Kaká.
 Kaká, a member of the church, has allegedly made donations of 2 million reais to the church.
-He is respected throughout the world as a Christian sporting role model who has been invited to read the Bible along with Pope Benedict XVI and other celebrities in the 2008 24-hour Bible reading marathon.
 In December 2010 Kaká and his wife left the Renascer Church because of the leadership mishandling of money.